 What Else Can I Do?

 There is an always-changing landscape when it comes to how to prevent identity theft.
 The US FTC and other government entities run a website named OnGuardOnline which has several educational programs for adults and children regarding protecting your information online.
-Get started there and of course, if you have any questions you can ask on MakeUseOf Answers.
+Get started there.
 Be safe!